607.273.3828

 Vue.set(myObject, 'prop', 'value');

-There are better blog articles that explain why statements like this are not reactive, but the takeaway to me is that using this.$forceUpdate() is indicative of code smell, and if it is found in code then it may be a hack for a deeper problem.
+There are better blog articles that explain why statements like this are not reactive, but the takeaway for me was that using this.$forceUpdate() is indicative of code smell, and if it is found in code then it may be a hack for a deeper problem.

 Written by Matt Clark